JohnstonJ/video-tools/README.md

 7. At this point, we have a simple one-dimensional list of average pixel error for each remaining line.
 This list is sorted in descending order.
 (If you'd like to see this intermediate list, look into the `--debug-frame` argument.)
 8. The top-most erroneous lines are chosen.
 The error values for each of these lines are then averaged together into a single error value for the entire frame.

 This results in a simple list of a single error value for each frame.
-These are then filtered using the `--frame-threshold` parameter.
+These are then further filtered using the `--frame-threshold` parameter.

+Note that there is also a `mean` value for `--frame-error-function` that simply calculates the overall mean of each frame before they are filtered.
+This is useful if looking for frames with large errors and we aren't specifically looking for horizontal dropouts.

 The output contains a list of frames that exceed the `--frame-threshold` frame error: